 If the accident was your fault and you are properly insured, you should have coverage called Personal Injury Protection, or PIP.
 This type of insurance covers you in an auto accident, even if you were on a bicycle.

 Homeowner’s or Renter’s Insurance

 It’s possible your homeowner’s or renter’s insurance policy covers bicycle accidents.
 Perhaps your bike was damaged during a car accident while connected to the rack on your car.
 Homeowner’s or renter’s insurance typically covers the damage.
 If you were in an accident by yourself, such as riding your bike into a tree or rolling down a hill, you could have coverage if you previously scheduled the bike to your policy as an individual item.

 Injuries sustained in a bicycle accident could also be covered by your personal health insurance if you have no other option.
 For example, if the driver who hit you wasn’t insured, you don’t have auto insurance because you don’t own a car and you haven’t gotten around to purchasing renter’s insurance, you could find yourself in a tricky situation.
 Luckily, you would have personal health insurance to at least cover your medical expenses.

 Receiving Legal Assistance

-Whether there’s insurance coverage available or not, it’s always nice to have legal assistance to help you through these situations.
+Whether there’s insurance coverage available or not, it’s always nice to have legal assistance like to help you through these situations.
 A bicycle accident lawyer can help you seek proper damages after a bike accident.
 He or she can help you write up the complaint, serve the defendant and battle it out in court if that’s where your case ends up.
 Investigations, witness interviews and evidence collection can be handled by an attorney, as can insurance claims.